WybeNetwork/VistaPanel-Customizations/cpanel-logo-to-copyright/readme.md

 # cPanel Logo to Copyright

-Where to put?
-Anywhere

-Installation :
+## What does it do?
+It changes the cPanel logo at the footer to your company logo.

+## Where should I put it?
+You can put it anywhere, although we recommend to put it on Footer Advert Area.

+## How can I install it?
-Create a script tag with src pointing to cpanel-logo-to-copyright.js or cpanel-logo-to-copyright.min.js for minified version and place it on the footer ads (Recommended).
+Create a script tag with `src` pointing to `cpanel-logo-to-copyright.js` or `cpanel-logo-to-copyright.min.js` for minified version.

-Initialization :
+In case you do not know how to do that or are too lazy to do it, we have provided a ready code below.

+### How to initialize it?
-An object called "b" (lowercase) must be initialized with the following variable
+An object called "b" (lowercase) must be initialized with the following variables:

-Required variable's :
     * company_name -> Company Name
     * company_logo -> Company Logo
     * company_started -> Year Company Started Exsisting or Publicablly Announced